 - Thai Star – Same as above, but… Thai.

-- Sazerac – Just a 6 minute walk away at 4th avenue, near the library, this southern style restaurant and bar has a great happy hour 4-8pm.
+- Outlier– Just a 6 minute walk away at 4th avenue, near the library, this southern style restaurant and bar has a great happy hour 4-8pm.
 (Doors open at Ignite at 7pm, event starts at 8pm).

 - Han’s deli – If you hope to just grab a candy bar or a bag of chips, this is just a block away.